2026 FIFA World Cup qualification – UEFA second round: Procedure

 The draw for the final hosts took place immediately afterwards, with finals A, B, C and D each having one of their semi-finalists selected as the host team.

-No restrictions applied in the draw, as none of the clashes that are prohibited by UEFA for political reasons could occur.
-(Note: The Kosovo–Bosnia and Herzegovina prohibited clash is not possible due to both teams being in the same pot.
+No restrictions applied in the draw, as none of the clashes that were prohibited by UEFA for political reasons could occur.
+(Note: The Kosovo–Bosnia and Herzegovina prohibited clash was not possible due to both teams being in the same pot.
 Armenia–Azerbaijan, Belarus–Ukraine, Gibraltar–Spain and Kosovo–Serbia were also prohibited match-ups, but among those teams only Ukraine and Kosovo advanced to the play-offs.)

 Seeding

 The seeding pots for the semi-final draw were as follows.
 The FIFA Men's World Rankings of 19 November 2025 are shown below in brackets, with the 2024–25 UEFA Nations League interim overall ranking appended for Pot 4 teams.